Adolphe Barrot

-Théodore-Adolphe Barrot (14 October 1801 – 15 June 1870) was a French diplomat during the July Monarchy, the French Second Republic and the Second French Empire.
+Théodore-Adolphe Barrot (/bɑːˈroʊ/ ba-ROH, /fr/; 14 October 1801 – 15 June 1870) was a French diplomat during the July Monarchy, the French Second Republic and the Second French Empire.

 He served in Colombia, the Philippines, Haiti, Brazil, Portugal, Naples, Belgium and Spain.

 He became a senator just before his retirement.

 Family

 Théodore-Adolphe Barrot was born in Paris on 14 October 1801.

 His parents were Jean André Barrot (1753–1845), an advocate and deputy to the National Convention, and Théresa Virginie Borelli de Serre (1766–1858).

 He was the brother of Odilon Barrot and Ferdinand Barrot.

 On 29 September 1839 he married Georgina Manvers Manby (1815–1900), daughter of the British rear-admiral Thomas Manby.

 Their children were Jean André Georges Odilon Barrot (1841–1904), Marguerite Marie Georgina Barrot (1844–1937) and Charlotte Amélie Barrot (1848–1941).

 Marguerite Marie Georgina became the second wife of the diplomat and deputy Joachim Joseph André Murat.